THE GUARANTEE

 Free Readiness Check

 The free Readiness Check is a 14-question self-serve diagnostic.
 Four minutes.
 Scored instantly.
 You'll see which of the four dimensions is killing momentum on the deal you have in mind, what your friction cost looks like, and where to focus first.
-Most sales leaders take the free check before booking a paid engagement.
+Most sales leaders take the free Check before booking their free scoping call.

 YOUR PREP WORK